Sex Addiction: A Real Problem

 Approximately 40 different forms of HPV have been identified.
 It is also estimated that approximately 20 million American adults have already been infected with this virus.
 Furthermore, there is an increase of approximately 6.2 million in the prevalence of the condition on a year-to-year basis.

-There is a highly effective HPV vaccine available that contains inactivated forms of the virus that cause this infection.
+There is a highly effective HPV vaccine available that contains inactivated forms of the virus that causes this infection.
 The particular types of inactive viruses contained in the HPV vaccine are the ones that most commonly cause genital warts and cervical cancer.
-These vaccines do not offer full protection but can help to provide a significant reduction in the risk of obtaining and transmitting HPV.
+These vaccines do not offer full protection, but can help to provide a significant reduction in the risk of obtaining and transmitting HPV.

 Herpes